jamishepherd/LeapLights/README.md

 # LeapLights

-LeapLights is a repository for controlling servo LED lights with a LeapMotion controller.
+LeapLights is a repository for controlling two beamZ IntiScan 300 lights with a LeapMotion controller.
+Each hand controls the motion, intensity, and color of one light.